augustovictor/software-architecture-specialization/README.md

                 - Replacement: There could be a default component that is replaced with alternatives to realize variation.
                 - Extension: Like adaptation, except that a common interface is provided for all variations in the system.
 These are called extensions, add-ons, or plugins.
 - Application engineering: Actually developing a product, or instantiating a product.
 There could be several application engineering teams, one for each product.
 This includes using commonalities, deciding which variations are necessary and integrating them into the product, and developing product-specific features.

+---

+## Service Oriented Architecture

+#### Services

+About build, use, and combine services instead of having one large system that does everything.

+- Service requester: Software requesting the service;
+- Service provider: Software providing the service;

+- Web services: Services that are offerede through the internet
+    - Represented by component diagram;
+    - Non-functional requirements to consider when using third-party services:
+        - Response time
+        - Supportability
+        - Availability